John Hazen White, First Bishop

 Adjustments were made, but frictions over liturgical style and other matters became worse over time.
 White convinced his dean, the Very Rev. Walter Howard, to become rector of St. Thomas, Plymouth, and at the time of the move the bishop touched on the growing disagreement with the cathedral's vestry over whether it could be administered independently of the bishop.
 He wrote, "Whether it can be done as a work entirely independent of the Bishop is a serious question.
 How far authority can be retained and yet committed to another is a question which varies with men, with parishes, and with the conditions which surround them."

 White continued to look outward in an effort to expand the church, even as he felt embattled from within it.
-He had struggled from the start to insure that offerings received for the work of domestic and foreign missions were not diverted to the use of individual parishes, many of which suffered financially.
-In an effort to promote missionary giving, he had mailed a diocesan leaflet to 1,500 families explaining domestic missions and appointed the Rev. Leigh W. Applegate to coordinate the effort.
+He had struggled from the start to ensure that offerings received for the work of domestic and foreign missions were not diverted to the use of individual parishes, many of which suffered financially.
+In an effort to promote missionary giving, he had mailed a diocesan leaflet to 1,500 families explaining domestic missions and appointed the Rev. Legh W. Applegate to coordinate the effort.
 With funds in many parishes always tight, the effort failed to raise much revenue.

-Meanwhile, the work of the diocesan archdeacon, George Torrence, had proved equally frustrating.
+Meanwhile, the work of the diocesan archdeacon, the Rev. George Torrence, had proved equally frustrating.
 Torrence attempted to organize missions at Van Buren, Whiting, Indiana Harbor, Gary, and Wawasee.
 He also traveled across the diocese from his base in Marion to such towns as Montpelier, Bluffton, Red Key, Portland, LaFontaine, and Fairmont, but his efforts generated only disappointing results.
 Several older missions would close, including those at Warsaw, Huntington, New Carlisle, and LaGrange, but the best opportunity for growth was afforded by Gary, a new city built almost entirely under the auspices of U.S. Steel.
 White dispatched Applegate to the new city, and the missionary succeeded in building the first church building in the city in 1910.
 He started a mission called Christ Church, much to White's satisfaction.
 In 1909, at the tenth anniversary of the diocese, a Missionary Committee was created to assist the archdeacon in channeling resources to these fledgling churches and to encourage new development.

 Relations with Michigan City reached a breaking point by 1911, when White completely severed his ties with the cathedral and decided to split his time between Bishopcroft, his home at Lake Wawasee, and South Bend.
 The vestry of Trinity resolved to end its cathedral status, keep the bishop's residence as its own rectory, and return all of the bishop's furnishings to him.
 White, in return, took a silver communion service from Michigan City's sacristy without permission and used it in All Saints Chapel, claiming it as his personal property.
 In 1912, White began spending increasing amounts of time in South Bend, purchasing a house and assuming the rectorship of St. James as a way to supplement his salary.
 On 20 May 1919, with the old cathedral relationship now severed, the Diocesan Council formally changed the diocesan name to the Diocese to Northern Indiana.
 White did not mince words about his opinion of Trinity: "A Cathedral that is such merely in name only is an empty illusion ...A Cathedral which serves not as the center and stimulus to all Diocesan enterprise but as a millstone about the neck of both Bishop and Diocese is an incubus rather than an inspiration."

 In his personal style, Bishop White could be affable enough when making parish visitations.
 He had a warm way of speaking and a sense of humor, but he was also prone to irritation and explosive, ill-considered remarks from the pulpit.
 When administering communion, he forbade anyone from touching the chalice, even when guiding it to their lips.
 Once, when a congregation consumed the Host too soon before he had finished speaking the words of institution, he upbraided it and called attention to those who had transgressed.
 One member recalled that when he preached, he would pound the pulpit and when angry, shake his fist, letting his voice rise and fall.
 If a member of the congregation was seen talking, he would stop and point out the transgressor.
-One time he expressed his displeasure at having to listen to a Sanctus lasting twenty minutes, which had forced him to lean against an altar.
+One time he expressed his displeasure at having to listen to a Sanctus lasting twenty minutes that had forced him to lean against an altar.

 For all of his personal failings, White remained committed to missionary expansion and looked at ways to spread the faith to non-traditional groups.
 In South Bend, White encouraged the temperamental Hungarian-born priest, Victor von Kubinyi, to organize a Hungarian-language parish, Holy Trinity, in 1913.
 Kubinyi, a nephew of the Austrian emperor, had been a Roman Catholic but had grown disillusioned with the Catholic priesthood and sought membership in a new tradition.
 After receiving Kubinyi, relations got off to a good start, but White's friendship with the eccentric priest broke down by 1919, with Kubinyi renouncing in writing the ministry of the Episcopal Church.
 White acted quickly to find a replacement, and the congregation remained intact.